kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ##### Question 8

 We actually found this file in the step above.
-Running **ls -al** in alice's home directory will show a file named .flag18 that can have it's content's revealed with **cat .flag18**
+Running **ls -al** in alice's home directory will show a file named .flag18 that can have it's content's revealed with **cat .flag18**.
+Files beginning with a . are considered hidden files in Linux.

 ![Task 3 Question 8](/assets/img/LinuxChallenges20.png)

 ##### Question 9

 We can use sed to get this flag.
-The command is **sed -n '2345p' flag19**
+The command is **sed -n '2345p' flag19**.
+This command looks for line # 2345 in flag19 and prints it out.

 ![Task 3 Question 9](/assets/img/LinuxChallenges21.png)